Semantic HTML Structure

 Description

-What this parameter measures
+What does this parameter check?

-Semantic elements tell AI systems which part of the page is the main content, which is navigation, and which is page chrome.
-When your primary content sits inside <main> and <article>, crawlers and answer engines like ChatGPT, Gemini, and Perplexity can isolate the substance from the boilerplate and quote it accurately.
-A page built entirely from <div> and <span> forces machines to guess at boundaries, which lowers extraction quality and the odds your content is surfaced correctly.
+Semantic elements tell AI systems which region holds the main content, which is navigation, and which is page chrome.
+Put your primary content inside <main> and <article>, and crawlers and answer engines like ChatGPT, Gemini, and Perplexity can separate the substance from the boilerplate and quote it accurately.
+A page built entirely from <div> and <span> makes machines guess where each region starts and stops.
+That guessing lowers extraction quality and hurts your odds of being surfaced correctly.
+Clear structure here also feeds related signals such as heading hierarchy and accessibility labels.

 - Wrap your primary content in

-<main>and use<article>for standalone, self-contained content blocks. - Use
+<main>, and use<article>for standalone, self-contained content blocks. - Use

-<header>and<footer>for page chrome and<nav>for every navigation region, including secondary menus beyond the top bar. - Group thematic content into
+<header>and<footer>for page chrome, and<nav>for every navigation region — including secondary menus beyond the top bar. - Group thematic content into

 Version History